CrashOverride85/zc95/docs/RemoteAccess.md

 ## Configuring Wifi
 The basic process is use the "Config Wifi/AP mode" option, ideally connect to the ZC95 using a phone, then use the web interface to enter a WiFi SSID/Password.
 When the "Connect to Wifi" option is next used, these credentials will be used.
 At present, other than setting the WiFi SSID/password, nothing else can be done in ap mode.

-When selecting "Config Wifi/AP mode", after a brief "Starting" message, you should be presenting with a screen that looks something like:
+When selecting "Config Wifi/AP mode", after a brief "Starting" message, you should be presented with a screen that looks something like:

 ![QrCode]